DragonKnightOfBreeze/Breeze-Framework/README.md

   * Provide dsl builders for some graph languages such as `Mermaid`, `PlantUml`, `Flow`, `Sequence`.
   * Provide dsl builders for specific text such as `CriticMarkupText`, `CommandLineText`.

-Note:

-* Dsl is used to generate text, and it's the only thing that dsl should do.
-* Dsl do not provide ability to generate no-text files that could be provided by 3rd library/application.
-* Dsl can not deserialize data from generated string.
-* Less limit (either type or invocation) dsl is not a good dsl.

 ## breeze-functional

 * Provide functional extensions for Functions. (e.g, `curried`, `partial`, `compose`.)